KIOC

-KIOC is an active rock-formatted radio station in Beaumont, Texas.
-It serves the entire Golden Triangle region and is owned by iHeartMedia, Inc. Its studios are located southeast of the I-10/US 69 interchange in Beaumont, and its transmitter is located in Vidor, Texas.
+KIOC (106.1 FM) is a mainstream rock–formatted radio station in Beaumont, Texas.
+It serves the entire Golden Triangle region and is owned by iHeartMedia, Inc. Its studios are located southeast of the I-10–US 69 interchange in Beaumont, and its transmitter is located in Vidor, Texas.

 History

 The Birth of "K106"

 KIOC was founded by Ken Stevens.
-The facility was built in 1977 and signed on over the air June 23, 1978 as "K106".
-Programming was the Drake Chenault CHR / Top40 format.
+The facility was built in 1977 and signed on over the air June 23, 1978, as "K106".
+Programming was the Drake Chenault CHR / Top40 format before moving to adult contemporary in the early 80s.
 Its one and only antenna site has been on the side of the Channel 4 (KJAC, now KBTV) tower in Vidor, Texas, making 106.1 the highest FM (~1000 ft) in the immediate Golden Triangle (not counting the rimshots to the west trying to program for the Houston market).

-During the 1980s, KIOC was locked in a fierce battle with crosstown Top 40 KZZB ("B95").
+During the late 80s and early 90s, KIOC was locked in a fierce Top 40 battle with crosstown KZZB ("B95").

 On November 26, 1991, B95 went silent after its new owner bankrupted it.
 Gulf Star (owned by Steven Hicks of the Hicks Broadcast family from Beaumont) bought the silent 95.1 and eventually took on KYKR-FM's country music format after GulfStar sold the former 93.3, KYKR's home for decades to Tichenor Broadcasting who wanted to use it as a Houston station, leaving K106 as Southeast Texas' CHR standard bearer.

 K106 Becomes the Golden Triangle's "Big Dog"

-In 1993, K106 moved in a rock-based top 40 direction, using the slogan "all rock, no rap."
-After briefly taking on an alternative format and returning to Top 40 as "Hot 106" in the mid-90s, KIOC became "Big Dog 106" in 1997.
+In October 1993, K106 moved in a rock-based top 40 direction, using the slogan "all rock, no rap."
+After briefly taking on an alternative rock format and returning to Top 40 as "Hot 106" in February 1997, KIOC became "Big Dog 106" in 1997.